hirre/HWatch/README.md

 # HWatch
 A simple file system monitoring library in java.

-See HWatchTest.java for an example.
+See src/com/hwatch/test/HWatchTest.java for an example.